 2023 Real Community Heroes Awards & Celebration

-Our 2023 Real Community Heroes Awards & Celebration event was on May 6th, at Heritage Distilling Co. in Tumwater.
+Our 2023 Real Community Heroes Awards & Celebration event was held on Friday, May 6th in Tumwater.
 During the reception portion of the event, guests enjoyed one of our signature cocktails, with charcuterie cups from Evergreen Grazing Co. and dessert from Bittersweet Chocolates.

 This year we were honored to celebrate the following amazing women as our 2023 Real Community Heroes.
 This was the second year in a row that all three awardees were women!
 Please take the time to read more about each of our Real Community Heroes below, as presented by our 2022 Real Community Heroes who nominated them.

 Tye Gundel, Capital Recovery Center & Olympia Mutual Aid Partners (OlyMAP)